jhimross/debug-troubleshooter/readme.txt

 A: It shows crucial details like your PHP version, memory limits, WordPress version, currently active theme and plugins, and various WordPress constants, which are vital for debugging and understanding your site's configuration.

 == Screenshots ==

-(No screenshots yet.
-You would typically add screenshots here demonstrating the plugin's interface.)

 1. Screenshot 1: The main Debug & Troubleshooter dashboard showing Site Information.
 2. Screenshot 2: The Troubleshooting Mode section with theme and plugin selection.